Firebee cameras

 Hycon HR233

 Dr Colin Hall runs a small Reconnaissance Museum in Birmingham (UK).
 The museum's collection started off in 1996 with a few British-made aerial reconnaissance cameras.
 The collection has grown with UK and US made cameras, images and associated equipment.
-The items range from WW1 to more recent equipment up to but excluding the era of electro-optical technology.
-The museum hopes to add a Hycon HR-233 'High Altitude Aerial Reconnaissance Camera' to their inventory in 2011.
-Colin was kind enough to supply a picture of the Hycon HR233 camera from the Hycon 'Aerial Photographic Reference Handbook'.
-Photos of the actual camera will hopefully follow.
+The items range from WW1 to a Thales (formerly Vinten) Vicon 70 electro-optical pod with a Vigil infrared linescan sensor.
+Colin kindly supplied a picture of the Hycon HR233 camera from the Hycon 'Aerial Photographic Reference Handbook'.

 Hycon KA-88A / HR338A